-The consolidated financial statements have been prepared in compliance with International Financial Reporting Standards (IFRSs) and IFRS Interpretations Committee (IFRIC) interpretations as adopted by the European Union as at 31 December 2020.
+The consolidated financial statements have been prepared in compliance with UK adopted International Accounting Standards (UK IFRS) and the requirements of Companies Act 2006.

-The consolidated financial statements have been prepared under the historical cost convention and are presented in Euros rounded to the nearest thousand except where indicated otherwise.
-The Euro has been chosen as the presentation currency of the Group because the Group is quoted in Euro on the Nasdaq First North Growth Market, Denmark in Copenhagen whose primary currency is the Euro.
+The consolidated financial statements have been prepared under the historical cost convention and are presented in Euros rounded to the nearest thousand (€'000) except where indicated otherwise.
+The Euro has been chosen as the presentation currency of the Group because the Group is quoted in Euro on the Nasdaq First North Growth Market, Denmark in Copenhagen.
 In addition, the Euro represents a stable and strong currency and the Eurozone a significant potential source of funding in the future.